Investigating potential benefits of future sub-L1 missions with STEREO-A: Differences between STEREO-A and L1 Observations

 Furthermore, we investigate the time difference of the product of the southward magnetic field component and speed, $vB_z $, between the two spacecraft ACE/DSCOVR and STEREO-A. The so-called dawn-to-dusk electric field, $vB_z$, is considered an important indicator when it comes to the production of geomagnetic storms and is highly correlated with the $Dst$ index \cite{gonzalez1998, pokharia2018}.
 The strength of a geomagnetic storm does not only depend on the minimum of $vB_z$, but also on negative $B_z$ values themselves---especially periods where $B_z$ stays negative for several hours---and on the dynamic pressure \cite{gopalswamy2022}.
 However, as investigated by \citeA{pokharia2018}, $vB_z$ is better correlated with the $Dst$ profile than $B_z$ and $v$ separately.
 Identifying the time difference of $min(vB_z)$ between STEREO-A and L1, $\Delta t\;min(vB_z)$ (hereafter $\Delta t_{vB_z}$), will therefore give us clues as to when we can expect the strongest geomagnetic response and how this might affect the modeled SYM-H indices, bearing in mind that not every CME identified is geoeffective.

-Figure~\ref{fig:diff_min_bv}b shows $\Delta t_{vB_z}$ against the start time of the events at STEREO-A. The mean time difference in $min(vB_z)$ with +4.1~hours is larger eastward of the Sun-Earth line than westward, where $\langle \Delta t_{vB_z}\rangle = -2.6$~hours.
-We can see that for nine events, the minimum of $vB_z$ is measured after the corresponding measurement at L1, even though the shock is observed at STEREO-A first (stars below zero-line).
+Figure~\ref{fig:diff_min_bv}b shows $\Delta t_{vB_z}$ against the start time of the events at STEREO-A. On average, $min(vB_z)$ is measured 4.1 hours earlier at STEREO-A than at L1 when STEREO-A is east of the Sun--Earth line, and 2.6 hours later when STEREO-A is west of it.
+We can see that for nine events, the minimum of $vB_z$ at STEREO-A is measured after the corresponding measurement at L1, even though the shock is observed at STEREO-A first (stars below zero-line).
 In contrast, we can identify three events, for which the start of the event was first observed at L1, but the $vB_z$-minimum is nonetheless first observed at STEREO-A (circles above zero-line).
 Since $vB_z$ is an important driver for geomagnetic activity, this is naturally also going to affect the modeled SYM-H index.
-Hence, when talking about a potential gain in lead time, we should compare not only the arrivals of CMEs at the different spacecraft ($\Delta t_s$), but also the temporal differences in the geoeffective solar wind parameters measured by the spacecraft ($\Delta t_{vB_z}$).
+Hence, when talking about a potential gain in lead time, we should compare not only the arrivals of CMEs at the different spacecraft ($\Delta t_s$), but also the temporal differences in the geoeffective solar wind parameters measured by each ($\Delta t_{vB_z}$).
 In this case, a sub-L1 monitor probably would have been most advantageous for only the 15 events in Figure~\ref{fig:diff_min_bv}b, where the shock and $min(vB_z)$ are measured at STEREO-A first (stars above zero-line).
-Of these 15 events, 10 events (67\%) occurred east of the Sun-Earth line.
+Of these 15 events, 10 events (67\%) occurred east of the Sun--Earth line.
 In comparison with the previous Section~\ref{sec:differences_arrival}, where 24 events are identified to have a gain in lead time (i.e. the start of the event is observed at STEREO-A first), this number is reduced by nine when comparing the timings of $min(vB_z)$.
 For the five events in our target region (see also Table~\ref{tab:spec_CMEs} in Section~\ref{sec:event_analysis}), there is one event, where $min(vB_z)$ is observed at L1 before STEREO-A, with the difference being only 12~minutes.
 For the other four events within the same area, $min(vB_z)$ is observed first at STEREO-A, as is the shock/start of the MO.